sw8ng/sports-card-break-simulator/README.md

 ## Product Types

 Card breaks can involve different types of sealed products.
-Each level of product affects how cards are distributed and what odds participants might expect.
+Each level of product affects how cards are distributed and what odds participants might expect:

 **Full Cases** <br/>
 A sealed case containing multiple boxes (often around 8–12 depending on the product).
 Many products include “case hits,” which are rare cards expected to appear about once per case on average.
 Because of this, breaks that open a full case have the best chance of producing these rare pulls.